-The 2015 Annual Meeting of Shareholders of Old National Bancorp (the "Company") will be held in the Schlottman Auditorium at the Old National Bank headquarters located on the 4th floor at One Main Street, Evansville, Indiana, on Thursday, May 7, 2015, at 9:00 a.m.
+The 2016 Annual Meeting of Shareholders of Old National Bancorp (the "Company") will be held in the Schlottman Auditorium at the Old National Bank headquarters located on the 4th floor at One Main Street, Evansville, Indiana, on Thursday, May 12, 2016, at 9:00 a.m.
 Central Daylight Time for the following purposes:

-- (1) Election of the Company's Board of Directors consisting of thirteen Directors to serve for one year and until the election and qualification of their successors. - (2) Approval of a non-binding advisory proposal on Executive Compensation. - (3) Ratification of the appointment of Crowe Horwath LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2015. - (4) Transaction of such other matters as may properly come before the meeting or any adjournments and postponements thereof.
+- (1) Election of the Company's Board of Directors consisting of fourteen Directors to serve for one year and until the election and qualification of their successors. - (2) Approval of a non-binding advisory proposal on Executive Compensation. - (3) Approval of the Amendment to Article IV of the Articles of Incorporation to increase the number of authorized shares of common stock of the Company from 150,000,000 to 300,000,000. - (4) Ratification of the appointment of Crowe Horwath LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2016. - (5) Transaction of such other matters as may properly come before the meeting or any adjournments and postponements thereof.

-Common shareholders of record at the close of business on March 3, 2015 are entitled to notice of, and to vote at, the Annual Meeting.
+Common shareholders of record at the close of business on March 8, 2016 are entitled to notice of, and to vote at, the Annual Meeting.